James Louis Flaherty: Auxiliary Bishop of Richmond

-Born in Norfolk, Virginia, James Flaherty was ordained a priest on December 8, 1936, for the Diocese of Richmond.
-On August 8, 1966 Pope Paul VI appointed Flaherty as the Titular Bishop of Tabuda and Auxiliary Bishop of Richmond.
-He was consecrated by Bishop John Russell of Richmond on October 15, 1966.
-The principal co-consecrators were Bishops Vincent Waters of Raleigh and Joseph Hodges of Wheeling.
-Flaherty served as auxiliary bishop until his death on August 9, 1975, at the age of 65.
+On August 8, 1966 Pope Paul VI appointed Flaherty as the titular bishop of Tabuda and auxiliary bishop of Richmond.
+He was consecrated by Bishop John Russell on October 15, 1966.
+The principal co-consecrators were Bishops Vincent Waters of Raleigh and Joseph Hodges.In 1971, he also took the position of pastor at Blessed Sacrament Parish in Norfolk, his home parish.

+Flaherty died on August 9, 1975, at age 65.